 No one knows how long this health crisis and its economic aftermath will last.
 The speed and scale of these developments is like nothing we’ve ever seen before.
 The speed and scale of your business response should be commensurate.

-Venture 7 Advisors works with business owners to build, protect and harvest business value.
+Venture 7 Advisors is team of merger and acquisition advisors that work with business owners to build, protect and harvest business value.
 Here are some of the business survival recommendations we have been making to our clients in the past few weeks.

 Stockpile cash.